mwarning/meshnet-lab/tests/mobility2/README.md

     4. 200 pings are send from a random source node to random destination node
     5. the percentage of the arrived pings is added to the score value

+The graphs contain the arrival rate and traffic rate progress as well as statistic.

 ## Run

 * remove remaining `*.csv` files in this directory